basarat/typescript-book/docs/tips/singleton.md

 # Singleton Pattern

-The conventional singleton pattern is really something this is used to overcome the fact that all code must be in a `class`.
+The conventional singleton pattern is really something that is used to overcome the fact that all code must be in a `class`.

 ```ts
 class Singleton {